soberhacker/obsidian-telegram-sync/docs/Template Variables List.md

 ```

 - If Note Content Template is unspecified, template by default will be equal {{content}}
-- All available formats for dates and time you can find in [Monent JS Docs](https://momentjs.com/docs/#/parsing/string-format/)
+- All available formats for dates and time you can find in [Moment JS Docs](https://momentjs.com/docs/#/parsing/string-format/)